COMMITTED TO YOUR SECURITY

 • Many businesses and organizations have the capability to initiate funds transfers – ACH credits and wire transfers – via online banking (individual consumers generally do not have this capability except for payees set up in online bill payment systems).

-• This funds transfer capability is often related to a business’ origination of payroll payments.
+• This “funds transfer” capability is often related to a business’s origination of payroll payments.

 • In corporate account takeover, cybercriminals may add fictitious names to a payroll file (directed to the accounts of money mules) and/or initiate payroll payments off-cycle to avoid daily origination limits.

-• Some businesses do not have the level of resources to defend their information technology systems.
+• Some businesses do not have the resources to defend their information technology systems.

 • Many businesses do not monitor and reconcile their accounts on a frequent or daily basis.